montmorill/montmorill.github.io/docs/Python/index.md

 # Python

-Woz Kishod once said:

-> Python is the best programming language around the world!
+> > Life is hard, you need Python.